ironscar/unreal-engine-dev-starter/docs/engine/move-req.md

 	- This time we bind on `Triggered` and `Completed`
 	- We could have used `Started` to just track when it starts but when you keep both A and D pressed, it fails to emit an event
 	- `Completed` signals end of event
-	- `Triggered` fires multilpe time while event occurs and therefore it keeps track of it even if both are pressed
+	- `Triggered` fires multiple time while event occurs and therefore it keeps track of it even if both are pressed
 	- We do this because we want to track when the event stops and `Triggered` does not help us do that
 	- `Completed` will send a value of zero
   - Both Movement actions are Axis 1D so take a `FInputAction` argument in the binding functions and cast it to `float`